sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982609 - Synergy Engineer.md

  46: 0x0106 [0x01] GOTO 0x160C
  47: 0x0109 [0x02] IF !(ExtData[1]->WorkLocal[2] == 0*) GOTO 0x12E4
  48: 0x0111 [0x1D] PRINT_EVENT_MESSAGE(message_id=13333*)
     → "Greetings, friend!
-I am a synergy engineer, dispatched from the Institute to maintain the furnaces you see beside me.\u0007I also have knowledge and services to share with fellow synergists, if that is what you desire.\u007F1\u0000\u0007"
+I am a synergy engineer, dispatched from the Institute to maintain the furnaces you see beside me.
+I also have knowledge and services to share with fellow synergists, if that is what you desire."
  49: 0x0114 [0x23] WAIT_FOR_DIALOG_INTERACTION
  50: 0x0115 [0x05] ExtData[1]->WorkLocal[3] = 1

 SUBROUTINE_0118:
  51: 0x0118 [0x02] IF !(ExtData[1]->WorkLocal[3] <= 0*) GOTO 0x12E1
  52: 0x0120 [0x24] CREATE_DIALOG(message_id=13336*, default_option=0*, option_flags=0*)
-    → "May I be of service?\u0007\u000BNot now.\u0007Learn recipes.\u0007Check fewell.\u0007Replenish fewell.\u0007Purchase materials.\u0007Receive training.\u0007Trade cinder.\u0007Get information.\u007F1\u0000\u0007"
+    → "May I be of service?
+[Not now./Learn recipes./Check fewell./Replenish fewell./Purchase materials./Receive training./Trade cinder./Get information.]"
  53: 0x0127 [0x25] WAIT_DIALOG_SELECT()
  54: 0x0128 [0x02] IF !(Work_Zone[0] == 0*) GOTO 0x013F
  55: 0x0130 [0x06] ExtData[1]->WorkLocal[3] = 0